kkerswell/CI_PP1_AnimalCharity/README.md

 * When hosting page on GitHub pages, the site did not work correctly.
 I had to change all file paths to relative in order for this to work.
 * On the index page, I wanted a large full-scale image to cover the screen with a text overlay.
 Whilst I managed to achieve this, I found I experienced issues when it came to responsive design.
 I attempted several fixes but ultimately I decided to change the design of the page to allow for easier coding and responsiveness.
 * When trying to style the images in the animal_hero div on the About Us page, I had an issue where the cat image was being pushed off the side of the page.
 I had to utilise Bootstrap in order to get the styling I wanted for this.

+## Acknowledgements

+I would like to take the opportunity to thank:

+- My mentor Mo Shami for his feedback, advice, guidance and support.
+- The  Code Institute Slack community for providing assistance and peer code reviews.